 LRO code DDX/88/6

-This probably land just to the North of Moons mill but it does give a lower date for the building of the canal and therefore the mill race under the canal.
+This probably refers to land just to the North of Moons mill but it does give a lower date for the building of the canal and therefore the mill race under the canal.

 Lancashire Archives reference DDA/264